muppet9010/Factorio-Railway-Tunnel/remotes.md

-Get Tunnel Details For Entity
+Get Tunnel Details For Entity Unit Number
 -----------------

-- Interface Name: get_tunnel_details_for_entity
+- Interface Name: get_tunnel_details_for_entity_unit_number
-- Description: Remote interface to get details on a specific tunnel that a tunnel part (portal or segment) entity is part of, by the entities unit_number.
+- Description: Remote interface to get the details of the tunnel a tunnel part (portal or segment) entity is part of, by the entities unit_number.
 - Arguments:
     - Tunnel Part Unit Number (INT) - The unit number of an entity that is part of the tunne.
 - Returns: